 18. Chest:

 Well sprung ribs though not interfering with the position of shoulder.
 Deep and broad chest reaching to the level of the elbows.
-Well pronounced brisket.
+Well pronounced brisket.19.
+Croup:

 Broad, long, sloping at angle of approximately 30 degrees to the horizontal and ending in a smooth curve.
 The croup is set a little higher than the withers.
 From a back view, the croup is ample almost as wide as the chest and can be even broader for females.